 This feels like too much Patrick Mahomes, too much Travis Kelce and too much Tyreek Hill for the Colts to keep up.

 We get that games aren't played on paper.
 But that doesn't mean serious statistical advantages should be thrown out the window, either.

 Some will see upset potential here with the Cowboys presumably peaking at the right time (8-2 since November) and the Rams wobbling a bit down the stretch (3-2 in December).
 Here's why we don't—L.A.'s plus-143 point differential was third-best in the entire league; Dallas' plus-15 mark was worst among all playoff teams and two that didn't make the final cut.

 The Cowboys win with defense, but they don't have a dominant force like Aaron Donald.
-They overwhelm with rushing, but this will be one of the few teams Ezekiel Elliott doesn't have an obvious advantage over his counterpart.
-If Jared Goff and this passing game gets on track, they could breeze past Dak Prescott and Co.
+They overwhelm with rushing, but this will be one of the few times Ezekiel Elliott doesn't have an obvious advantage over his counterpart.
+If Jared Goff and this passing game get on track, they could breeze past Dak Prescott and Co.

 Chargers 31, Patriots 27

 History says New England should be the pick.
 A bye for the Patriots usually means a Super Bowl trip is imminent, and Philip Rivers is winless against Tom Brady.
 But if New England could have hand-picked its divisional-round opponent, Los Angeles might have been its last choice.